Adult T-cell leukemia/lymphoma: Diagnosis

-Diagnosis is made based on the combination of clinical features, characteristic morphologic and immunophenotypic changes of malignant cells.
-As clinical features and prognosis can be diverse, the disease is subtype-classified into four categories according to the Shimoyama classification: acute, lymphoma, chronic, smoldering.
+Diagnosis is based on clinical features and characteristic morphologic and immunophenotypic changes of malignant cells.
+As clinical features and prognosis can be diverse, the disease is subtype-classified into four categories according to the Shimoyama classification: acute, lymphoma, chronic, and smoldering.
 Normally, identification of at least 5 percent of tumor cells in peripheral blood and confirmation of human T-lymphotropic virus type-1 are sufficient for diagnosis of acute, chronic, and smoldering types.
 For the lymphoma type, histopathologic examination by biopsy of lymph nodes may be needed.

+The immunophenotype of ATLL includes positive markers such as CD2, CD3, CD4, CD5, and CD25, with negative markers for CD7, CD8, and cytotoxic markers.
+Additionally, there is partial positivity for CD30, CCR4, and FOXP3.

 Treatment

 Treatment options that have been tried include zidovudine and the CHOP regimen.
 Pralatrexate has also been investigated.
-Recently, it has been reported that the traditional glucocorticoid-based chemotherapy toward ATL are largely mediated by thioredoxin binding protein-2 (TBP-2/TXNIP/VDUP1), suggesting the potential use of a TBP-2 inducer as a novel therapeutic target.
+Recently, it has been reported that the traditional glucocorticoid-based chemotherapy toward ATL is largely mediated by thioredoxin binding protein-2 (TBP-2/TXNIP/VDUP1), suggesting the potential use of a TBP-2 inducer as a novel therapeutic target.

 In 2021, mogamulizumab was approved for relapsed/refractor treatment of ATL in Japan.

 At a medical conference in December 2013, researchers reported anywhere from 21 to 50% of ATL patients have disease expressing CD30.
 Although not FDA approved, treatment with CD30-targeting brentuximab vedotin in CD 30+ cases may be beneficial and supported by current NCCN guidelines.

 Epidemiology

 HTLV-1 infection in the United States appears to be rare.
-Although little serologic data exist, the prevalence of infection is thought to be highest among blacks living in the Southeast.
-A prevalence rate of 30% has been found among black intravenous drug abusers in New Jersey, and a rate of 49% has been found in a similar group in New Orleans.
-It is possible that the prevalence of infection is increasing in this risk group.
+Although little serologic data exists, the prevalence of infection is thought to be highest among African Americans living in the Southeast.
+A prevalence rate of 30% has been found among African-American intravenous drug users in New Jersey, and a rate of 49% has been found in a similar group in New Orleans.
+The prevalence of infection may be increasing in this risk group.
 Studies of HTLV-1 antibody indicate that the virus is endemic in southern Japan, in the Caribbean, South America, and in Africa.

 ATL is relatively uncommon among those infected with HTLV-1.
 The overall incidence of ATL is estimated at 1 per 1,500 adult HTLV-1 carriers per year.
-Those cases that have been reported have occurred mostly among persons from the Caribbean or blacks from the Southeast (National Institutes of Health, unpublished data).
+Those cases that have been reported have occurred mostly among persons from the Caribbean or African Americans from the Southeast United States (National Institutes of Health, unpublished data).
 There appears to be a long latent period between HTLV-1 infection and the start of ATL.

 Research

 Novel approaches to the treatment of PTCL in the relapsed or refractory setting are under investigation.
-Pralatrexate is one compound currently under investigations for the treatment of PTCL.
+Pralatrexate is one compound currently under investigation to treat PTCL.